What is a 5S Implementation Team?

 PDCA is a lean principles tool that resolves issues with four steps: Plan, Do, Check, Act.
 Once a problem is found, this tool enables team members to address it by systematically creating a solution, testing it, reviewing its success, and applying it.

-Having a 5S team create a visual factory with durable signs and labels is one step a facility can take to implement the 5S methodology.
+Having a 5S implementation team create a visual factory with durable signs and labels is one step a facility can take to take advantage of the 5S methodology.
 DuraLabel offers premade and custom signage solutions to create an organized and safe visual factory.
 Enhance your worksite with the DuraLabel Kodiak Max 5S Kit.
 The kit includes the DuraLabel Kodiak Max Industrial Sign and Label Print System and premium vinyl and ribbons, making it the ideal solution for implementing a 5S system in your facility.

 Developing a lean team requires a lot of preparation and training.
-Use our free 5S Instant Action Guide to educate your staff on the 5S methodology.
-Get your copy below!
+Use our free 5S Quick Start Guide to educate your staff on the 5S methodology.

 Read Next: